 I’m always surprised that my soft & chewy ginger snaps are popular year-round, but then I think of how good they are, sharing several of the same flavors as this cake, and it explains why they’re popular.

-Why you’ll love this gingerbread cake recipe
+Why you’ll love this gingerbread snack cake

-Perfect Holiday Treat – It doesn’t have to be made during the holiday season, but it certainly is perfect for gatherings.
+- Perfect Holiday Treat – It doesn’t have to be made during the holiday season, but it certainly is perfect for gatherings.

-Simple Ingredients – Largely made with pantry staples that you already have on hand.
+- Simple Ingredients – Largely made with pantry staples that you already have on hand.

-Portion Control – Because it makes a small, 8×8 cake, you don’t have a full 9×13 cake to eat.
+- Portion Control – Because it makes a small, 8×8 cake, you don’t have a full 9×13 cake to eat.

 - Mixing Bowls – I like the grippy bottoms so they don’t scoot around the counter.